kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 observations, so you can use the default (gps-only) option.

 This is a difficult site.
-Because it is relatively far from the water surface, only the low elevation angle data can be used (look at the reflection zone link above and note the RH).
+Because it is relatively far from the water surface, only the low elevation angle data can be used (look at the reflection zone link above and note the RH value I used).

 **Evaluate the Reflection Data**